ecki/docs.milagro.io-english/milagro-concepts.md

 Preventing unauthorised access very often comes down to making it ___almost impossible___, i.e., tough, expensive, complicated, and time-consuming for the unauthorised entities to get access to resources.

 The same principles apply to cryptography.
 In most cases, a suitable encryption mechanism satisfies at least two basic requirements:
-1. It is possible to give easy access to encrypted, cryptographically protected) content to authorised people entities.
+1. It is possible to give easy access to encrypted, cryptographically protected content to authorised entities.
-2. It is possible to make it extremely challenging for unauthorised people to access encrypted (ditto) content.
+2. It is possible to make it extremely challenging for unauthorised entities to access encrypted (ditto) content.

 Using the above, we can define an operation: Encryption that is tough to reverse without possessing a particular parameter, for example, a decryption key.
-One example is typically prime number factorization in RSA-based encryption algorithm: two big prime numbers are multiplied to generate a public key so that it is ___almost impossible___ to reverse the operation and retrieve the original prime numbers.
+In RSA-based encryption two prime numbers, the private key, are multiplied to generate a public key, so that it is almost impossible to reverse the operation and retrieve the original prime numbers.

-Note something odd.
-It is easy to multiply primes together.
-But there is no easy way to take the product and reduce it back to its original primes.
-In crypto jargon, this is a “trapdoor”: a function that lets you go one way easily, but not the other.

 Multiple sources are available online to read more on the topic.
 We recommend this short paper from [Cal Berkeley at this link](https://math.berkeley.edu/~kpmann/encryption.pdf).